CANADA FX DEBT-C$ at 4-yr low as Bank of Canada leaves door open for rate cut

 an interest rate cut if risks worsen.

-expected, but said its next move on rates could be either down
+said that its next move on rates could be either down or up,

 "It's probably as dovish as they could go without adopting